Did you know that the Python programming language is one of the most in-demand languages in the industry right now?

 - It’s beginner-friendly.

 As mentioned many times already, Python’s design principle was around human readability.
 Comparatively, it is much easier to read and write than other programming languages, which all have their own specific quirks when it comes to syntax.
-This clean look makes it immensely easy for first-time programmers to adapt to quickly and start making their own projects.
+This clean look makes it immensely easy to learn for first-time programmers and get them started making their own projects.

 - It’s easy to use for complex tasks.